11 Tips for Selling Luxury Homes Quickly (and Without Any Price Drops)

 7. Say if the home is move-in ready

 Schwartz’s average price point is $971,000, which includes turnkey homes at $1 million and higher, and others that are considered starter homes at about $600,000 to $700,000.
-If you have potential buyers interested in custom finishes and fixtures, you can advertise your home as someplace they can improve little by little while living there.
+If you have potential buyers interested in custom finishes and fixtures, you can advertise your home as a place they can improve little by little while living there.

-However, luxury buyers typically aren’t looking for a project, so if your luxury home is “move-in ready” be sure to highlight its turnkey condition as a big selling point, especially if a big-name developer or interior designer has already worked on your home.
+However, luxury buyers typically aren’t looking for a project, so if your luxury home is “move-in ready,” be sure to highlight its turnkey condition as a big selling point, especially if a big-name developer or interior designer has already worked on your home.

 8. Show off the lifestyle